Scott "SINC" Sinclair

 My cassette player was stuck on Agent Orange’s Bite the Hand That Feeds.

-I used to discover new bands by cherishing the free mixtapes packed inside of Thrasher Magazine.
+I used to discover new bands by mail order via the free mixtapes packed inside of Thrasher Magazine.

 I love to fish.
 I am a graduate of the Orvis School of Fly Fishing in Vermont.
 I can tie a fisherman's knot in my sleep.